Rebranding Initiative

 AJCU

 In the fall of 2023, Gary J. Erwin, AVP of Marketing & Communications, served as a committee member for the rebranding work undertaken by the Association of Jesuit Colleges & Universities for 2023-24.
 Following review of several proposals from national research firms, committee members recommended the selection of YES/Lipman Hearn to engage in an in-depth marketing research study and messaging project to help reposition the association and member schools.
 The focus of this project was to examine the values of Jesuit universities and colleges.
 The goal was to determine which values resonate with prospective students and develop new branding and messaging to connect with future students and their parents.
-New messaging for AJCU will be shared to all member institutions in the coming months and will provide additional value-related statements that UDM is able to use in marketing materials.
-For more, visit ACJU Branding Study.
+The final messaging approved by AJCU presidents in October 2024 and the association will be implemented in UDM marketing and is available here for review: AJCU new branding final messaging

 The Wall Street Journal/College Pulse Insights Report 2024 & 2025